donnyhyun/parking-api/backend/README.md

 - GET `/ticket` : Get all parking tickets from all parking lots.
 - GET `/ticket?lot_id=<id>` : Get tickets from the specific lot.
 - GET `/ticket/<plate>`: Get the ticket of a specific vehicle

-## Some points of improvement

-- Add more functionalities to parking lot such as managing profits
-- Using Docker for large deployment
-- Using a different database such as PostgreSQL or MongoDB for flexibility and scalability
-- Creating and using view templates for a more user-friendly interface